mongator/documentation/mandango-behaviors/introduction.rst

 Introduction
 ============

-These are the official behaviors of Mandango.
+These are the official behaviors of Mongator.

 .. hint::
   * **Timestampable**: saves the creation and/or update date in the documents